lesterchan/wp-polls/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog

+### Version 2.67
+* FIXED: Added ?v=VERSION_NUMBER to the plugin TinyMCE JS because it is breaking a lot of editors due to cache issue
+* FIXED: Added backward compatibility with [poll=1] in order not to break older polls

 ### Version 2.66
 * FIXED: Notices from polls_archive function.
 Props. @prettyboymp.